MRU-CSIS-1501/201804.asg.03.documentation/README.md

 Both challenges have an element of user input validation, which also involves some looping.
 Fortunately, the validation requirements are very similar between the two challenges, so once you've figured out the validation for one, the other should be fairly straightforward.

+## Running tests

+- Run the automated output tests using `make tests`
+- Run the automated style tests using `make style -i`

 ## WARNING

 **You cannot use ArrayLists (or arrays or any kind of collection) in this assignment.
 Anywhere.**